Genetic Fact Sheets for Parents

 - Speech problems and delays

-Some girls with mild galactosemia will have delayed periods or do not get their periods at all.
-Some women with mild galactosemia start menopause early or have ‘premature ovarian failure’ in which the ovaries stop releasing eggs earlier than normal menopause.
+Most girls with galactosemia will have delayed periods or do not get their periods at all.
+Some women with galactosemia start menopause early or have ‘premature ovarian failure’ in which the ovaries stop releasing eggs earlier than normal menopause.

 What is the treatment for galactosemia?

 Prompt treatment is needed to prevent serious health problems and intellectual disabilities.
 Babies with galactosemia who do not start treatment shortly after birth may have permanent effects.